 The holiday season seemed to have come a bit earlier this year, but I have to admit, that I loved every single minute of it.
 The magic of the holidays is still very alive in our home, and I know it’s just a matter of time until the kids no longer believe that the big guy in red is the giver of gifts.
-Ryder has already been filled with questions challenging the possibilty of Santa, Elves and reindeer, but I am going to go out kicking and screaming, and try to milk these special innocent holiday season for everything I can!
+Ryder has already been filled with questions challenging the possibilty of Santa, Elves, reindeer, and Elf on the shelf (Check out Rookie Moms super cute list of names to name your elf), but I am going to go out kicking and screaming, and try to milk these special innocent holiday season for everything I can!
 New York City is the best during the season, and we take full advantage, going to see all the window displays, visitng our favorite Santas, and taking in our two favorite holiday shows – The Nutcracker and Radio City Rockettes!

 Ryder, Siella, and Gemma were super specific on what they wanted Santa this year, but I made sure the big guy brought meaningful gifts that would be played with and cherished for the long haul; rather than those put aside the day after Christmas.
 I’m all about quality over quantity when it comes to the holidays and gifting.

 The importance of appreciation and giving back are both qualities that I try to impart on the kids, especially during the holidays.
 This year, they created holiday cards for God’s Love We Deliver, and we became Secret Santa’s for Stocking with Care once again.
 I made it a point to involve them in every step of the way, because the holidays are much more rewarding when you give, rather than just receive.